 The Republic of Djibouti signed the Convention on Cluster Munitions on 30 July 2010.

 Various government officials have expressed Djibouti’s intent to ratify the convention, but no steps have been taken to complete ratification.

 Djibouti participated in some meetings of the Oslo Process that created the convention.
 It did not attend the Oslo signing conference in December 2008, but signed at the UN in New York in July 2010 after making several positive statements in support of the convention.

-Djibouti has participated in several meetings of the convention, but not since 2012.
-It was invited to, but did not attend the Ninth Meeting of States Parties in Geneva in September 2019.
+Djibouti has participated in meetings of the convention in 2010–2012, but not since then.
+It was invited to, but did not attend the first part of the convention’s Second Review Conference held virtually in November 2020.

 Djibouti is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling